All Episodes

 Well, I love the fact that you can bring up the rosiest metaphor possible when discussing somebody you don't like.

-That's the way the interview went, Father.
+So that's the way the interview went, Father.

-There was nothing scary about that.
+That really was something, there was nothing scary about that.

-In fact, it sounded kind of good.
+In fact, sounded kind of good.

-And you know, I thought, boy, I didn't have a good show, did I?
+And, you know, I thought, boy, I didn't have a good show, did I?

 And so the next day, I did something I never do.

-And it hit me like a brick, about three quarters of the way through it, that Satan is a trickster.
+I listened to my own program again, and it hit me like a brick about three-quarters of the way through it, that Satan is a trickster.

 And so it would make sense that the head of the church, the representative of Satan, would be the very same.